ngerritsen/wecodetheweb-hexo/source/_posts/react-inline-styles-with-radium-tinycolor.md

 }
 ```

-We can now just use _:hover_ styles in our style object and Radium handles the rest.
+We can now just use _hover_ styles in our style object and Radium handles the rest.

 As you can see, lot's of possibilities.
 I'm eager to hear about anyone that applied this in their projects and what their experiences are.
 Happy styling!